spotify/HubFramework/documentation/Architectual overview.md

 ## `HUBManager`

-`HUBManager` represents an insance of the Hub Framework.
+`HUBManager` represents an instance of the Hub Framework.
 It’s not a singleton, but rather a core object that an application using the framework creates and holds a reference to.
 The manager then provides access to all of the framework’s features in a modular fashion.

 ## Registries and factories